QBugs/qsmells-study-data/README.md

-# The Smelly Eight: An Empirical Study on the Prevalence of Code Smells in Quantum Computing
+# The Smelly Eight: An Empirical Study on the Prevalence of Code Smells in Quantum Computing -- Artifact

 This artifact, i.e., repository, contains all scripts, data, and instructions required to [repeat and reproduce](https://www.acm.org/publications/policies/artifact-review-and-badging-current) the study 'The Smelly Eight: An Empirical Study on the Prevalence of Code Smells in Quantum Computing'.